-Michael Symonanis has worked for more than 11 years at Louis Dreyfus Co., a privately held global commodity trading and merchandising firm.
-He is based in Memphis.
-Prior to joining Louis Dreyfus, Symonanis worked with NOL/APL for 14 years in sales and operations roles.
+Michael Symonanis has worked for over twelve years at Louis Dreyfus Company based in Memphis, Tennessee.
+Before LDC, he worked at NOL/APL for fourteen years in sales and operations roles.

-He remains actively engaged with industry organizations and stakeholders on US cotton shipper issues including the American Cotton Shippers, Texas Cotton Association, Agriculture Transportation Coalition and the Trade Stabilization Agreement Shipper Advisory Board.
-In these roles, Symonanis furthers his organization’s commitment to actively address industry opportunities and challenges led for so many years by Sheila Bracken and the late Steve Wyman.
+Within American Cotton Shippers (ASCA), Texas Cotton Association (TCA), and Agriculture Transportation Coalition (AgTC), Michael focuses on domestic and international logistics and supply chain issues with members and stakeholders.
+In these roles, he furthers LCD's active engagement to address industry opportunities and challenges led for so many years by Sheila Bracken and the late Steve Wyman.

 Mark Szakonyi leads the JOC editorial team, consisting of a global team of journalists and researchers covering the container shipping industry.
 His analysis and work have been quoted in general news media including the BBC, The Economist, PBS Nightly Business Report, NPR, Al Jazeera International, South China Morning Post and USA Today.
 He is a sought-after speaker who helps plan and moderate JOC events, leads JOC's shipper roundtables, and chairs JOC's Canada Trade Forum.